 The overall aim of this module is to introduce you to the key concepts involved in contemporary philosophical debates about the nature and significance of the mind.
 The module examines critically the Cartesian idea that the mind is distinct substance separate from the body.
 It also explores the way that psychoanalysis and behaviourism both posed important challenges to this conception in the 20th Century.

-Advanced Topics in Applied Philosophy
+Advanced Topics in Applied Philosophy: Emotion and Power

 The overall aim of this module is to show how philosophical modes of inquiry can allow you to make sense of the personal experiences, professional practices and contemporary ways of being that have become central to many aspects of human life in western societies today.

 Globalisation has radically transformed the world’s cultural landscape.
 In this module, you will examine the impact of globalisation on contemporary philosophical debates and the way in which it seems to call into question the Greek origins of philosophical ways of understanding the world.

 This module aims to view film-philosophy via two interconnected perspectives.
 You'll learn about the specificity of the film medium and its relationship with philosophy.

 Each year you’ll choose a range of core and optional modules from the lists above.
 The first year is normally divided equally between the two joint honours subjects but at the end of Year One, you’ll have the opportunity to select between an equally weighted joint honours course and a more specialised pathway, depending on your interests.